WhelzC24/CEMS/README.md

 # CEMS
-college java project
+A college java project

-import the database first from the `/database` folder to your XAMPP MySQL
+-import the database first from the `/database` folder to your XAMPP MySQL

 ## 🗃️ Import the Database